-You can go around this problem by using tempered, shatterproof safety glass.
-Installing the unit requires expertise thus you should always hire a professional to help you out.
-To keep your glass railing looking great you need to regularly clean it every few months depending on the weather condition in your area.
+You can get around this problem by using tempered, shatterproof safety glass.
+Installing the unit requires expertise, thus you should always hire a professional to help you out.
+To keep your glass railing looking great you need to regularly clean it every few months, depending on the weather condition in your area.

 Cable railing: Cable railing is made from a wide range of materials ranging from steel, wood, aluminum, and composites.
-The railing systems are an excellent way to open up your deck and at the same time give the deck an elegant finish.
+Railing systems are an excellent way to open up your deck, giving it an elegant finish at the same time.
 If you have the skills, you can install the units on your own, but if you have never done it before, let a professional handle the project.
 Cable railing is more affordable than glass railing.

 Metal: Metal deck railing can be made from different types of metal, but the most commonly used are stainless steel or powder-coated aluminum.
 In general metal railing is sturdier than wood and will last longer.

 Tips to consider when installing the railing materials